1. Purpose and scope

 Whistleblowing, as defined in this policy, is the reporting of suspected malpractice, wrongdoing or dangers relating to the water and sewerage industry in Scotland.
 To be covered by whistleblowing law, the disclosure must be a ‘qualifying disclosure’.
 This is any disclosure of information which, in the reasonable belief of the worker making the disclosure, is made in the public interest and tends to show that one or more of the following has occurred, is occurring or is likely to occur:

-• A criminal offence (this may include, for example, types of financial impropriety such as fraud)
+- A criminal offence (this may include, for example, types of financial impropriety such as fraud)

-• a breach of a legal obligation
+- a breach of a legal obligation

-• a miscarriage of justice
+- a miscarriage of justice

-• danger to the health or safety of any individual
+- danger to the health or safety of any individual

-• damage to the environment; or
+- damage to the environment; or

-• the deliberate covering up of wrongdoing in the above categories.
+- the deliberate covering up of wrongdoing in the above categories.

 3. Our commitment

 We are committed to the principles set out in this policy.
-We understand that a person raising concerns can often be anxious and distressed and that the two main barriers that whistleblowers face are a fear of reprisal because of making a disclosure and the perception that no action will be taken if they do make the decision to ‘blow the whistle’.
+We understand that a person raising concerns can often be anxious and distressed and that the two main barriers whistleblowers face are a fear of reprisal because of making a disclosure and the perception that no action will be taken if they do make the decision to ‘blow the whistle’.

 If an individual uses this policy to raise a concern, we will give them our assurance that we will not subject them to any form of retribution or detrimental treatment.
 We will treat their concern seriously and act according to this policy.
 If the individual believes they have suffered treatment at the hands of their employer following raising a complaint, then it is recommended that legal advice is taken on whistleblowing rights and protections.

-4. Procedure for raising concerns
+4. Raising concerns

 4.1.
 Responding to concerns raised